 The system could be designed to carefully monitor the initial skill-level of the user, assess their progress, correlate advancement with program content, modify approach or pacing, and then report quantified assessments of capabilities for consideration later.
 A serious ethical issue arises as to whether measures of capability should remain private, be available to current command personnel, or be used as a reporting item on evaluations and fitness reports.
 The system could easily be constructed to support whatever decision is made in this realm.

 While the initial effort would be directed to producing a small portion of the system for test and evaluation purposes, should the system be selected for global distribution, the issue of speed of light/network latencies again becomes critical (Davis et al., 2006).
 Past experience has shown that network latencies were on the order of 250 milliseconds for a five thousand mile round trip circuit, see Figure 4 above.
 Human interaction can support something on the order of 500 milliseconds latency without being discomforted, which would suggest a global system would require on the order of four strategically placed computer clusters.
 Vessels at sea and other stations served only by satellite communications might require a pre-session downloading of the entire module onto local computers or servers, as satellite latencies are too disruptive and will not support the illusion of a “live” avatar.
+This technique could be used if bandwidth constraints are more of a hurdle than anticipated.

 Given the recent development of interactive virtual avatars, there are many causes for concern in regards to the effectiveness of such a system.
-Within a society accustomed to personal interaction and often suspicious of technology, some may say that conversations with avatars cannot possibly create the same trust and interest that human conversations do.
+Within a society accustomed to personal interaction and often suspicious of technology, some may say that conversations with avatars cannot possibly create the same trust and interest as human conversations.
 This claim does hold some merit, and it is often the case during the initial interaction of new technologies that the user feels out of place and thrown off by the experience.
 However, once the user grows accustomed to the change, the comfort level rises.
 The modern commodity of technology is a part of many people’s daily routine, and interaction with “chatbots”, e.g. Siri or Google Voice, is commonplace.
 With this observation in place, the concept of interaction with virtual avatars is not so farfetched.
 In fact, several projects done at the Institute for Creative Technologies have found positive relationships between virtual avatar and user.

 The New Dimensions in Testimony (NDT) project developed an interactive storytelling avatar after interviewing several Holocaust survivors.
 Students used the technology and evaluated their experience in surveys, “The post-surveys showed that the system gave students a connection to the survivor, kept their attention, and had a positive impact” (Traum et al., 2015).
 The data gathered from the NDT experiments illustrate that interacting with a virtual avatar is as effective, if not more effective, as interacting with a live survivor, as shown in Table 1 below.
 Students reported a greater connection with the survivor and predicted that the experience would have an impact on them in the future.
 Though the live survivor more effectively retained the attention of the users, the system performed very effectively without a major decrease in attention.
 The interesting story given by the holocaust survivor did not suffer because it was displayed within a new medium, and the interaction proved to be relatable, intriguing, and significant.